frank-dspeed/gitbook-build/README.md

+# :warning: New version of the editor available at https://www.gitbook.com/editor

 # GitBook Editor

 This application is a simple editor for writing books.
 It's available for Windows, Linux (32 and 64bits) and Mac.